gravitational/teleport/rfd/0062-tsh-proxy-template.md

 ## UX

-The proposal is to extend the existing `tsh proxy ssh` command with support for parsing out the node name and proxy address from the full hostname `%h:%p` in SSH config.
+The proposal is to extend the existing `tsh proxy ssh` command with support for parsing out the node name and proxy address from the full original hostname `%n:%p` in SSH config.

 Specifically, the syntax for the `<some proxy command>` would look like: